Abhishek-S-Lal/HackerRank-Javascript-Solutions/README.md

 > The repository contains the solutions to various HackerRank problems solved using javascript programmming language.
 Each solution includes a reference to the problem statement and is well-documented to explain the logic and approach.

-## Problems I have solved to reach 20K rank from 50K rank👇

 ## 1. 3D Surface Area